osteele/blog.osteele.com/_posts/2008-04-20-minimizing-code-paths-in-asychronous-code.md

 ---
 description: If a function might sometimes defer a callback, it should always defer the callback
 date: '2008-04-20 18:28:18'
-slug: minimizing-code-paths-asychronous-code
+slug: minimizing-code-paths-asynchronous-code
-title: Minimizing Code Paths in Asychronous Code
+title: Minimizing Code Paths in Asynchronous Code
 categories: [Libraries, Tips]
 tags: JavaScript, concurrency
 ---